 Virchtainments of this sort are occasionally considered 'highly addictive' by various sapient-studies groups due to the escapism factor and pseudo-power granted to participants.
+The largest, and longest-running, VirchGods cybercosm is maintained in the Gamma-1 Andromedae system; known as The Gods Ourselves, this virchworld allows participants to become archailects in charge of vast empires in the Milky Way Galaxy.

 Text by John B